SeyyedKhandon/epack/README.md

 - 2- [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - Improve your code commenting by annotating with alert, informational, TODOs, and more!

-- 3- [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) - A customizable extension for colorizing matching brackets.
+- 3- [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced ported to vscode.

-- 4- [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced ported to vscode.
+- 4- [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced ported to vscode.

-- 5- [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced ported to vscode.
+- 5- [Formatting Toggle](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) - A VS Code extension that allows you to toggle the formatter (Prettier, Beautify, …) ON and OFF with a simple click.

-- 6- [Formatting Toggle](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) - A VS Code extension that allows you to toggle the formatter (Prettier, Beautify, …) ON and OFF with a simple click.
+- 6- [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) - Improve highlighting of errors, warnings and other language diagnostics.

-- 7- [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) - Improve highlighting of errors, warnings and other language diagnostics.
+**Note** `Bracket Pair Colorizer` is now supported by `vscode` itself(just should be enabled, which we will do this for you by this extension), so there is no need to add the extra extension.

 ## Recommended Extension pack